JakeSteam/blog-personal/_posts/2023-12-05-reviewing-every-jingle-jam-2023-game.md

 The construction seemed basic (grid based, move components and connect them), none of the physics interactions felt right, and overall I just didn't enjoy it at all.
 It's hard to quantify why it felt so unpleasant, perhaps it's the combination of very childish UI & design, plus confusing controls, making the target audience a mystery.

-The game has only just entered early access, so perhaps it'll be a better game after few rounds of improving & simplifying.
+The game has only just entered early access, so perhaps it'll be a better game after a few rounds of improving & simplifying.

 | Construction | Gameplay | Planet overview |
 | --- | --- | --- |